omaralsanea/Rateify-client/README.md

 ## 2) Back-End

-The below code snippet shows the router structure and the Admin privileges withinn (editing, creating and deleting can only be completed by an Admin):
+The below code snippet shows the router structure and the Admin privileges withinn (creating, updating and deleting can only be completed by an Admin):

 <img width="484" alt="Screenshot 2022-05-20 at 12 57 42" src="https://user-images.githubusercontent.com/98101603/169523791-e7854295-35a7-4c19-b380-eaebac0c4228.png">